dedis/cothority/bevm/README.md

 ## The ByzCoin Virtual Machine contract

-We call BEVM the standard [EVM](https://en.wikipedia.org/wiki/Ethereum#Virtual_Machine) running within a ByzCoin contract.
+We call BEvm the standard [EVM](https://en.wikipedia.org/wiki/Ethereum#Virtual_Machine) running within a ByzCoin contract.

 This contract is called the BEvmContract, and it allows the execution of arbitrary Solidity code on the ByzCoin ledger.

 The contract implements the following operations:

 - `spawn:bevm` Instantiate a new BEvmContract.
-- `invoke:bevm.credit` Credit an Ethereum address with the given amount.
+- `invoke:bevm.credit` Credit an Ethereum address with the given amount of Ether.
 - `invoke:bevm.transaction` Execute the given transaction on the EVM, saving its state within ByzCoin.
 The transaction can be an Ethereum contract deployment or a method call.
+- `delete:bevm` Delete a BEvmContract instance, along with all its state.

-Interaction with the BEVM is made through standard ByzCoin transactions.
+Interaction with the BEvm is made through standard ByzCoin transactions.
 The Ethereum transactions are wrapped inside ByzCoin transactions and sent to the BEvmContract.

 To execute a transaction, such as deploying a contract or interacting with an existing contract, the transaction must be signed with a private key associated to an address containing enough ether to pay for the execution of the transaction; in case the address balance in not sufficient, an Out Of Gas error will result.